AWS EKS

 RDS

-A multi-AZ RDS instance should be configured with an empty PostgreSQL database for the Posit Workbench metadata.
-This RDS instance needs to be reachable by all Workbench hosts.
+Configure a multi-AZ RDS instance with an empty PostgreSQL database for the Posit Workbench metadata.
+This RDS instance must be reachable by all Workbench hosts.
+In this setup, use two RDS instances, one in each of the two AZs, configured for auto-failover.

 Autoscaling